mighty-gerbils/gerbil-persist/persist.md

   - Transactions are not modular because every function needs to know whether it’s already in a transaction or not, to be conscious of what global entry point in a completely different module owns the transaction.
-  - Transactions are like always being in an giant atomic section that involves modules you don’t know about, handling data you don’t own yet must somehow respect, while those modules must also magically respect data they know nothing about from other modules.
+  - Transactions are like always being in a giant atomic section that involves modules you don’t know about, handling data you don’t own yet must somehow respect, while those modules must also magically respect data they know nothing about from other modules.